sourdough pizza crust

 dividing the dough into to pieces

-Without degassing your dough, use your scraper to push your first piece of dough against the counter to form it into a tight ball.
+Use your scraper to push your first piece of dough against the counter to form it into a tight ball.
+Try not to degas the dough in the process.

 Repeat to form the second piece of dough into a ball.
 Coat each ball with a thin layer of olive oil.
 I usually drizzle oil in the same bowl the dough was fermenting in and scoot my dough balls through it.